Amn008/API-Conversion/README.md

 # API-Conversion
-A converter is made to convert Google API to IBM(Watson) API
+A converter is made to convert Google API to IBM(Watson) API in Python